crazyscoop/crazyscoop.github.io/_posts/2021-05-16-programming-and-scripting.md

 ## What is Scripting Language?
-**Scripting languages** are high level, general-purpose language which is dynamic in nature.
+**Scripting languages** are high level, general-purpose language which are dynamic in nature.
 A scripting language is a programming language that does not require an explicit step of compilation.
 Scripting languages are often interpreted rather than compiled.
 Example: Python, JavaScript, Php.